browserslist/browserslist/README.md

 browserslist "> 1%, last 2 version"
 ```

+To share browser support with users, you can use [browserl.ist](http://browserl.ist/).

 ## Coverage

 You can get total users coverage for selected browsers by JS API: